jonglissimo/Sync-Chataigne-Module/README.md

 # Sync Chataigne Module

-This is a Chataigne module that synchronizes the local sequences to another Chataigne instance sequences via the OSC remote control.
+This is a Chataigne module that synchronizes the local sequences to another Chataigne instance (or other organic_ui based apps like Blux or Bento) sequences via the OSC remote control.

 ## Setup